The History of Pork Scratchings (1800s)

 What are Leaf Scratchings?

-The original version of the Wikipedia pork scratchings (if you ever saw it) may have seemed very similar to parts of this original page, and that's because it was, and I wrote it.
+The original version of the Wikipedia pork scratching page (if you ever saw it) may have seemed very similar to parts of this original page.
+That is because it was, and I wrote them both.
 As you will be aware the Wikipedia is susceptible to change by anyone, so the page I originally wrote has been improved upon.

 Regional Variations